wilson-santos-pf/LinWin-PySync-1/README.md

     Usage: lox-client start|stop|reload|sync|status|help|...

-           start  - starts the client (default when not started) stop   - stops the client
-           config - edit the configuration file (default when alredey started) reload - reloads the confguration
-           sync   - force a synchronization
+    $ lox-client help

+    LocalBox client: desktop sync version 0.1

+       Usage: lox-client [command]

-           status - show the status of the client help   - this help
+           status       - show the status of the client run          - run in foreground (interactive)
+           help         - show this help
+           stop         - stops the client
+           invitations  - show invitations
+           start        - starts the client
+           restart      - reloads the confguration

 Without an option a usage message is shown.
+Use the 'run' command to test your configuration from the console.

 Configuration